 Sign up for my newsletter, To The Point, to receive special offers, news and blade tips.

+Stop wasting time and energy on already life-sucking tasks.
 Bring your knives, scissors, chisels, drill bits and axes for sharpening and save time and energy by using your utensils and tools the right way.

 It’s been a long day.
 Do you really have the energy to slog through those fruits and veggies with a blunt knife?
 Bring your chef’s knife, cleaver, utility knife, paring knife, santoku, boning knife or steak knife for a sharpening session.